FeiteLu/OOP-Project/Studio21/Studio21/ReadMe.txt

 Studio 21 ReadMe.txt
-1. Members: Kevin Zou, Klein Morrow, Jessica Sheldon, Feite Lu
+1. Members: Klein Morrow, Feite Lu

 2. It is important to declare a virtual destructor in the base class as it takes care of possible memory issues (memory leaks) that could occur in the superclasses derived from the base class.